-D480 - Software Design and Quality Assurance - Software Design and Quality Assurance applies a QA focus to every phase of the software development life cycle.
+D480 - Software Quality Assurance - Software Quality Assurance applies a QA focus to every phase of the software development life cycle.
 This course investigates best practices for quality analysis, quality planning, and testing strategies as they pertain to the everyday practice of software development.
-Students will come to understand how their work fits into the bigger picture: how QA, testing, and codewriting practices interact within specific process models; the potential impact of new code on existing code or on other applications; the importance of usability and the influence users have on the ultimate success of an application.
+Students will come to understand how their work fits into the bigger picture: how QA, testing, and code-writing practices interact within specific process models; the potential impact of new code on existing code or on other applications; the importance of usability and the influence users have on the ultimate success of an application.
 Students will explore test plans, test cases, unit tests, integration tests, regression tests, usability tests, and test and review tools.

 D481 - Security Foundations - Security Foundations lays the foundation for understanding terminology, principles, processes, and information security best practices at local and global levels.
 This course further provides an overview of networking components, network security vulnerabilities, and countermeasures for protecting information assets through planning and administrative controls within an organization.
-This course includes preparation for the Certified in Cybersecurity Certification (ISC)2 certification exam.